-NASHVILLE, Tenn. – A former Metro police officer will ask a grand jury on Friday to reopen the investigation into the death of former Tennessee Titans quarterback Steve McNair.
+NASHVILLE, Tenn.
+(WKRN) – A former Metro police officer will ask a grand jury on Friday to reopen the investigation into the death of former Tennessee Titans quarterback Steve McNair.

 Vincent Hill has said there is a lack of evidence and the investigation into the murder-suicide of McNair and his 20-year-old mistress Sahel Kazemi was flawed.